 Personal photography is allowed all throughout the outdoor grounds, the Main Gallery, Memory Hall and Exhibit Hall.
 This includes cell phones, handheld cameras and video cameras that are set to take non-flash photos.
 Tripod use is prohibited without special permission.

 Photography is permitted for private use only.
 Photographs may not be published, sold, or otherwise distributed for commercial purposes.
 Visitors may post images from their visit on personal social media sites, so long as they are not used for profit.

 For example, when you make a donation, the personal information you provide will be used to process your donation.
-The National World War I Museum and Memorial may also use your information for future communications with you regarding donations.
+The National WWI Museum and Memorial may also use your information for future communications with you regarding donations.
 Personal information will not be released to third parties except to further the purpose for which you provided the information, such as sending your credit card information to our bank for processing of your donation, or seeking expert opinion from advisors regarding a gift planning intent you may have indicated, or if release is required by law or is pertinent to judicial or governmental investigations or proceedings.